Share this publication

 The main protagonist of Ivrea Carnival is a young heroine named Violetta, who was the daughter of the local Miller.
 She is the carnival hero, because legend has it that she was the brave young lady that killed the hated tyrant Conte Ranieri di Biandrate.

 The tyrant had created a law that meant he had the right to spend the first night with every bride in the city.
-However, Violetta rebelled against the Conte, and on her wedding night she chopped of his head and waved it triumphantly from the balcony.
+However, Violetta rebelled against the Conte.
+On her wedding night she chopped off his head and waved it triumphantly from the balcony.

 Protesting with Beans